Rostock–Laage Airport: Facilities

 The airport consists of one modern passenger terminal building containing a large check-in hall as well as some shops and restaurants.
 The building is equipped with two jet bridges and apron positions.
 Rostock–Laage Airport usually sees traffic by mid-sized aircraft such as the Airbus A320 but is equipped to handle wide-body aircraft up to the Boeing 747-400.
 It also has several stands for smaller general aviation planes.

 Airlines and destinations

-The following airlines operate seasonal flights at Rostock Airport:
+The following airlines operate scheduled flights at Rostock Airport:

-Additionally, the airport is frequently used for non-public cruiseship charter flights to and from Southern Europe to carry passengers travelling to and from the nearby cruise port of Warnemünde.
+Additionally, the airport is frequently used for non-public cruise ship charter flights to and from Southern Europe, e.g. operated by ITA Airways, to carry passengers travelling to and from the nearby cruise port of Warnemünde.
 The nearest major international airports are Berlin Brandenburg Airport 190 km to the south and Hamburg Airport 200 km to the west.